ispyb/ISPyB/documentation/ISPyB_DevelopersGuide.md

   * `JBOSS_HOME=/jboss_root/wildfly-8.2Final`

-Then, the project must be imported from SVN or other folder to Eclipse and the respective paths referencing libraries corrected.
+Then, the project must be imported from GITHUB or other folder to Eclipse and the respective paths referencing libraries corrected.

 To avoid errors when using specified-type list, xdoclet 1.2.3 needs a small